amin-rosli/EmbeddedSystemDesign-MCTE-4342-/Assignments/Week 10 Interfacing Motors/readme.md

 https://user-images.githubusercontent.com/116183995/210178668-8538a69a-1476-46ca-bb0c-b5d570573e68.mp4

-A slow motion video to make the direction change easier to see:
+A slow motion video to make the direction change easier to see (WARNING: FLASHING LIGHTS):

 https://user-images.githubusercontent.com/116183995/210178691-fd98f008-2209-4a19-b583-e620302a3700.mp4